 Hyper-personalization: engage with a segment of one

-What do members want in your emails?
+What do your subscribers want in your emails?
 The same things they want as consumers: relevant information.
-According to the 2017 Adobe Consumer Email Survey Report, when asked for the one thing they would change about emails they get from brands, 40 percent of respondents said they’d want them to be less promotional and more informational.
-And, 27 percent said they’d want content that’s better personalized to their interests.
+According to the 2017 Adobe Consumer Email Survey Report, when they asked people what the one thing was that they would change about the emails they got from brands, 40 percent of respondents said they would make them less promotional and more informational.
+Also, 27 percent said they would change the email content to be better personalized to their interests.

-With the technology available to associations today, you no longer have any excuse not to personalize content by a member’s interests.
-ASAE’s Chief Information and Engagement Officer, Reggie Henry, talked at the Aptify Users Conference this month about the need for hyper-personalization.
-He believes associations should communicate with and market to a segment of one.
+With the technology available today, you will find it easier and faster to personalize content by a member’s interests.
+ASAE’s Chief Information and Engagement Officer, Reggie Henry, recently talked at the Aptify Users Conference about the need for hyper-personalization.
+He believes organizations and businesses should communicate with and market to a segment of one.

-Reggie said people are willing to share data in exchange for personalized experiences, and that’s the direction associations must go.
-He had the numbers to back his argument up:
+Reggie said people are willing to share data in exchange for personalized experiences, so that’s the direction associations must go.
+He provided the following numbers to back his argument up:

 - Forrester reported that 77 percent of consumers have chosen, recommended, or even paid more for a brand that provides a personalized service or experience.

 - Accenture found that 75 percent of consumers are more likely to buy when you recognize them as an individual and provide recommendations based on their unique wants and needs.